 Today’s photography challenge is to photograph something smooth.
 In my jewellery box I found this brooch, given to me by a patient at the dental office where I worked before retiring.
 I’m sorry to say I can’t remember his name, but I do remember his face clearly. he had the firmest handshake of anyone I’d ever met.
 I know he’d once been in the navy, because he’d shared a photo of himself, in his naval uniform with me and my co-workers.
 He was a much older man by that time, and was learning lapidary, the art of cutting, polishing, and engraving stones.
 I’m taking part in this photography challenge to improve my photo taking skills, but today I was reminded of someone I haven’t thought about in years.

-I took this photo today during my early morning walk.
+Photographs taken in the morning are usually beautiful and today was no exception.
+I took this one during my early morning walk.
 There is a big storm brewing in Baja California, and we are seeing the effects, with higher than usual humidity and interesting cloud cover.

 I’m always amazed at how empty the streets are early in the morning.

 Once back home, I had a nice bowl of oatmeal, banana, and a few Brazil nuts.
 So good.
 Today’s photo challenge topic was morning.
 I think I covered it.
 Tomorrow the challenge is to photograph something smooth.